I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_pcw_registration_information.md

 A pointer to the array that describes the counters.

-`Name`
+`Callback`

-A pointer to the string that contains the name of the counter set to register.
+A pointer to the optional <a href="..\wdm\nc-wdm-pcw_callback.md">PcwCallback</a> function that notifies the provider about events related to this counter set.

-`Version`
+`CallbackContext`

-The numeric value that specifies the version of Performance Counters for Windows (PCW) that the provider supports.
+A pointer to the callback context.

 ## Remarks
 The <a href="..\wdm\nf-wdm-pcwregister.md">PcwRegister</a> function takes, as a parameter, a pointer to this structure to serve as the registration handle.